-|So much had been made about tire pressure that I have finally been tempted to write something.
-I didn’t do it earlier because my information and experience is old.
-Tires have changed a lot since then and I have no experience with any of them.
+So much was made about tire pressure that I was finally tempted to write something.
+I didn’t do it earlier because my information and experience are old.
+Tires have changed a lot since then, and I have no experience with any of them.
 Read this as a glimpse into history, not as any recommendation for today.

 Our quick tire pressure test

 We needed a method to get us a “ballpark” figure.
 It is pretty easy to press your thumb into the tire and feel how much pressure is in it.
 The various characteristics of each tire changed the force needed to “dent” it.
 With our limited variety of tires, this was minor.
 One could learn to get within 2-3 lbs of the correct number.
 We used this when accepting a bike for work.
 It was one of many tests.
 If we felt the pressure was too low or occasionally too high, we would use an actual gauge.
 This method will not be helpful to most of you.